esno/xperia-xz1-compact/README.md

 ### customize the builds

-apps like fdroid requires additional sdk packages which are published under special terms and conditions.
+apps like [fdroid package manager][fdroid] requires additional sdk packages which are published under special terms and conditions.
 To allow gradle to download these packages you have to accept them.

     $ allow_licenses